awfasano/Protected-Planet-Regional-Calculations/README.md

 - **Field Name Truncation:**
   You might see warnings about field names being truncated when saving shapefiles.
 This is expected with the ESRI Shapefile format.

-- **Independent Territories:**
-  The ADM0 calculation for country-level coverage sums the areas of all admin boundary features (including independent territories) and all protected areas, ensuring that nothing is omitted.